Best Money Market Account Rates on SaveBetter in June 2023

 Safety

-Funds deposited into any of the savings products available through SaveBetter are always held by a federally insured financial institution.
+Funds deposited into any of the savings products available through Raisin are always held by a federally insured financial institution.
 A very easy and safe way to diversify your deposit portfolio.
 We use a host of cybersecurity measures to protect your funds and sensitive information.

 Choice